Orleans, France

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "When looking for a place to live in Orleans, one could start their search by reaching out to the local housing authorities and rental organizations in Orleans.
 They may be able to provide advice on how to find a place to live, such as where to begin your search and what resources are available.
 Additionally, they may have direct listings of locally available properties.
 It may also be worthwhile to search online for rental companies in Orleans, as well as websites such as Airbnb and vacation rental websites that specialize in short-term and long-term rentals.
 One may also find ads in local newspapers, magazines, or shop windows for available properties in the Orleans area.
-Finally, reaching out to friends, family, or acquaintances already living in Orleans may be another route to find out about places to live, as well as gaining further insight and advice on the local area," wrote one member in Orleans, France.
+Finally, reaching out to friends, family, or acquaintances already living in Orleans may be another route to find out about places to live, as well as gaining further insight and advice on the local area," said one expat in Orleans, France.

 What is a typical expat home or apartment like in Orleans?

 "A typical expat home or apartment in Orleans is typically quite cozy and comfortable.
 With its traditional French architecture, the city offers rustic charm, with wood beams, stone walls, and cobblestone streets.
 Inside the homes there will often be a combination of modern conveniences and old-world luxury, such as marble countertops, chandeliers, and intricate ceiling fixtures.
 Windows will typically be equipped with shutters, to keep out the sun and provide a bit of extra privacy.
-Expat homes in Orleans are also typically close to parks, shops and restaurants, offering plenty of opportunities to explore the city and surrounding areas," said one expat in Orleans, France.
+Expat homes in Orleans are also typically close to parks, shops and restaurants, offering plenty of opportunities to explore the city and surrounding areas," wrote one member in Orleans, France.

 "We live in a four bedroom house with 1920 sf (176 sm)of space.
 It has three full bathrooms but small closets.
 The kitchen was empty of everything except the sink so we had to buy a complete kitchen cabinet set which we will take with us if and when we move.
 The house has a very nice front and back yard (garden for the Europeans) but we planted all the flowers in it.
-The house backs up to a small town park and sits on a street that is a closed loop so only residents and delivery people drive on the street so it is very quiet," said one expat who made the move to Orleans.
+The house backs up to a small town park and sits on a street that is a closed loop so only residents and delivery people drive on the street so it is very quiet," remarked one expat who made the move to Orleans.

 What is the average cost of housing in Orleans?